theo546/my-arch-setup/README.md

 - Java 11 because of **Minecraft**
 - The NTFS-3G package so we can mount NTFS partitions
 - The ldns package for the `drill` command
+- The gvfs-mtp package so I can access the files of my Android phone

-Enable the NetworkManager and SDDM service:
+Enable the `NetworkManager`, `SDDM` and `AppArmor` service:
 ```
-systemctl enable NetworkManager sddm
+systemctl enable NetworkManager sddm apparmor
 ```

 **It is now time to restart your PC, your setup is able to boot!**